 Araitenjinkitano Shrine

-Although the date of construction of this shrine is not clear, it was called Tenmangu Shrine in the olden days, and during the Tensho era (1573-1592), it was reconstructed by Arai Yakushi’s founder, Samon Yukiharu.
+Although the construction date of this shrine is unclear, it was known as Tenmangu Shrine in ancient times and was rebuilt during the Tensho era (1573-1592) by Arai Yakushi’s founder, Samon Yukiharu.
 Even before that, it was a guardian shrine of this area.
+Here, a cow statue resides, and it is believed that if you stroke the corresponding part of the cow that mirrors your ailment, your health will improve.

 Find out more about Araitenjinkitano Shrine here on Google maps.